sitek94/random-quote-machine/README.md

 * Building apps with React and React Hooks
 * Creating responsive layouts
 * Using Fetch API
-* How to create and then change a theme?
+* Creating and changing the theme